 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-Cytomegalovirus And Pregnancy
+Cytomegalovirus and Pregnancy

 WHAT YOU NEED TO KNOW:

-Cytomegalovirus (CMV) is a virus that affects both adults and children.
+CMV affects both adults and children.
 Most healthy people do not have symptoms and recover without knowing they are infected.
 It is important to know that if you are infected during pregnancy, CMV can infect and harm your unborn baby.

 What are the risks of CMV to my unborn baby?